Interested in Volunteering at JFK Medical Center?

 New volunteers starting after November 1st must submit proof of having a flu shot.
 Flu shots are required November 1st through March 31st.

 Orientations are scheduled once a month.
-Upon review of your Volunteer Application, you will be called for an interview and an orientation date and time.
-Orientation is an opportunity for new volunteers to meet fellow volunteers, learn about the Medical Center and specific hospital and Volunteer Department policies and procedures.
+Upon review of your Volunteer Application, you will be called for an interview.
+Once the background check has cleared, you will be scheduled for an orientation.
+Orientation is an opportunity for new volunteers to meet fellow volunteers, learn about the hospital and specific hospital and Volunteer Department policies and procedures.

 To print up an application, please click on the appropriate box below.